-As an organisation using the DBS service to help assess the suitability of applicants for positions of trust, the Academy Trust complies fully with the DBS Code of Practice regarding the correct handling, use, storage, retention and disposal of Disclosure information.
-It also complies fully with its
+As an organisation using the DBS service to help assess the suitability of applicants for positions of trust, the school complies fully with the DBS Code of Practice regarding the correct handling, use, storage, retention and disposal of Disclosure information.
+It also complies fully with its obligations under the General Data Protection Regulation (GDPR) and other relevant legislation pertaining to the safe handling, use, storage, retention and disposal of Disclosure information and has produced this written policy on these matters, which is available to those who wish to see it on request.